SFU-Archives/digital-transfer/procedures/appendices/a-transfer-metadata.md

 Give your official job title.

 ### Department / Organization
-Provide the name of your SFU department or external organization.
+Provide the name of your SFU department (for university records) or organization (for privately donated records).
 - Use the full name, e.g. "Department of Geography" rather than just "Geography".

 ### Email Address (*)
 Provide your business contact email.
-- For SFU staff transferring university records, this should always be the `@sfu` email address.
+- For SFU staff transferring university records, this should always be your `@sfu` email address.

 ### Telephone
 Give the phone number at which you can be reached during business hours.